x

 How Bastrop plans to handle another one of Elon Musk's companies moving in

-Court findings reveal Elon Musk plans to move the X headquarters from San Francisco to Bastrop, where several of his other companies reside.
+Court findings reveal Elon Musk plans to move the X headquarters from San Francisco to Bastrop, where several of his other companies are already located.

-BASTROP, Texas — More growth is headed to Bastrop with another one of Elon Musk’s companies moving its headquarters there.
-Musk plans to relocate the social media site X’s headquarters from San Francisco, California to Bastrop, Texas.
+BASTROP, Texas — More growth is headed to Bastrop, with another one of Elon Musk’s companies moving its headquarters there.
+Musk plans to relocate the social media site X’s headquarters from San Francisco to Bastrop.

-X already has employees in an Austin office, but a representative from the company said they will be moving all employees to Bastrop.
+X already has employees in an Austin office, but a representative from the company said all employees will move to Bastrop.

-Bastrop City Manager Sylvia Carrillo-Trevino said the city was already expecting a 42% increase in population over the next five years, so bringing the X headquarters here will just increase that.
+Bastrop City Manager Sylvia Carrillo-Trevino said the city was already expecting a 42% increase in population over the next five years, so Musk bringing the X headquarters to the area will just increase that.

 What do neighbors think of X moving to Bastrop?

-The reviews have been mixed when Bastrop residents heard Musk was permanently moving the headquarters to their city.
+The reviews were mixed when Bastrop residents heard Musk was permanently moving the headquarters to their city.

 Eric McDonough, a resident who has lived in Bastrop for about seven years, is worried about the traffic that will come along with the increased population growth.